Convoys Wharf

-Convoys Wharf, formerly called the King's Yard, is the site of Deptford Dockyard, the first of the Royal Dockyards, built on a riverside site in Deptford, by the River Thames in London, England.
-It was first developed in 1513 by Henry VIII to build vessels for the Royal Navy.
-Convoys Wharf also covers most of the site of Sayes Court manor house and gardens, home of diarist John Evelyn.
+Convoys Wharf in Deptford is a former commercial wharf on the River Thames in London, currently awaiting redevelopment.
+It includes the site of Deptford Dockyard, built in the reign of King Henry VIII as one of the first Royal Dockyards.
+Convoys Wharf also covers most of the site of Sayes Court manor house and gardens, one-time home of the diarist John Evelyn.

-The site was owned until 2008 by News International, which used it to import newsprint and other paper products from Finland until early 2000.
-It is now owned by Hutchison Whampoa Limited and is subject to a planning application to convert it into residential units, although a large part of the site has safeguarded wharf status.
+The current name of the site dates from 1984, when the Ministry of Defence sold the wharf and adjoining land to Convoys Ltd (newsprint importers).
+Convoys Wharf was subsequently taken over by News International, which used it to import newsprint and other paper products from Finland until early 2000.
+Having been sold by News International in 2008, it is now owned by Hutchison Whampoa Limited and is subject to a planning application to convert it into residential units, although a large part of the site has safeguarded wharf status.

-The eastern area adjoining Watergate Street was Palmers Wharf.
+The area to the south-east, adjoining Watergate Street, was Palmers Wharf; while to the north-west is the Pepys Estate, a 1960s housing estate built on the site of the Royal Victoria Victualling Yard.